 Photo: The Dawn Project

-About two weeks ago, media outlets published articles that Tesla Model 3 with FSD could not detect children on the road and may hit them.
+A few days ago, a number of high-profile media outlets published articles that Tesla Model 3 on FSD Beta could not detect children on the road and may hit them.
 Such claims relied on a so-called “test,” which was in fact advertising, and was conducted and funded by one of the most ardent haters of FSD technology.
-As the flow of lies against Tesla continues, the company has taken countermeasures.
-The manufacturer has demanded that The Dawn Project, funded by Dan O'Dowd, remove a video that misleads consumers about the FSD feature.
+Since the articles were published, it becomes obvious that none of the journalists even bothered to figure out whether to trust the result, which once again only underlines their negligent attitude towards their work and the pursuit of clicks, not the truth.

 © 2022, Eva Fox | Tesmanian.
 All rights reserved.